rajinder-yadav/.vu/README.md

 ### Verifying

-From the terminal, type "__vu__" and press enter.
+From the Terminal, type "__vu__" and press enter.
 You should see the following output.

 ```pre
 $ vu